Capital Talk: History

 Launched in 2002, it is the oldest current events program in Pakistan.
 The first guest at the show was Ameen Faheem with whom the first host Hamid Mir discussed the 2002 Pakistan general election.
-Special transmissions are also broadcast focusing on crises zones, more important ones of which took place during Long March of 2009.
+Special transmissions are also broadcast focusing on crises zones, such as those which took place during the Long March of 2009.

 In December 2007, the show was banned by Pervez Musharraf due to Mir's constant criticism of the Government.
 The show returned in January 2008 but was hosted by Muhammad Malik instead of Hamid Mir.
 After the General Election of 2008, Mir returned to Capital Talk.

 In October 2012, Capital Talk completed its 10 years of running.
 This was celebrated by Geo News by running a special episode of the program.